-To that you add some salt, black pepper, mustard (great for adding a cheesy flavor don’t even ask me why – I have no idea – but really it works!) and some nutritional yeast.
+To that you add some salt, black pepper, dijon mustard, great for adding a cheesy flavor don’t even ask me why but really it works, and some nutritional yeast.

 - Add the olive oil to a pot on the stove and turn the heat to medium high.

-- When the oil begins to heat up, sift the flour and add to the oil, stirring briskly all the time.
+- When the oil begins to heat up, add the flour, stirring briskly all the time.